frederic-perez/AmE-dictionary/data/idioms.md

 __dillio__ _slang_ [:scroll: From the slang phrase “what’s the deal, yo?” meaning “what’s going on?”
 Originates from _Lethal Weapon 2_: “what’s the deal Leo?”
 (South African accent) 1989] The deal; that which is current, relevant, or taking place.
 __dime__ :two: __1__ The term _dime_ is often employed to convey the idea of something being insignificant or of little value. __2__ A ten-dollar bill. _Syn_ ten-spot
 __dimwit__ _informal_ One who is stupid or foolish.
+__dine and dice__ A playful phrase that combines “dine,” meaning to eat a meal, and “dice,” which can refer to cutting food into small pieces or, in a broader sense, to the act of taking risks or gambling.
+The phrase is often used in a humorous context to suggest a dining experience that involves some element of chance or unpredictability, such as trying new foods or participating in a themed dining event where the menu is a surprise.
+It can also refer to a social gathering where food and games are involved.
 __ding ding ding__ :three: Right!
 You are correct!
 Meant to replicate the sound from a game show when the contestant has answered the question correctly.
 __Ding, ding, ding, we have a winner!__ :two: _cliché_ A humorous exclamation said when someone answers or guesses something correctly or is considered the best in some competition.
 Often used sarcastically. _A: “We’re trying to think of the worst baby names.”
 B: “My cousin George named his baby ‘Seven.’”
 A: “Ding, ding, ding!
 We have a winner!
 Gosh, what on earth were they thinking?”_
 __dingy__